TwinVaderX2/Love_is_in_the_Hair/README.md

 3. Activate virtual environment using command: ([name]\Scripts\activate)
 4. Install requirements from requirements.txt using command: (python -m pip install -r requirements.txt)
-5. start server using command: (python manage.py runserver)
+5. start server using command: (python manage.py runserver) Confirmation message should appear in terminal with following message:
+System check identified no issues (0 silenced).
+[date and time]
+Django version 4.2, using settings 'LIITH.settings'
+Starting development server at http://127.0.0.1:8000/ Quit the server with CONTROL-C.
 6. Access website from browser URL: http://127.0.0.1:8000/

 ## Installation and requirements (Docker)